 Whilst Colombia is a pioneering cannabis hotspot in Latin America, it is also in an advantageous position for global domination in this industry, as the 2018 “Cannabis Act” has meant new opportunities for Colombia.
 The country aims to be the global leader in the production of cannabis and is most certainly not far off from achieving this.
 Colombia is already set to supply 44% of the global demand for cannabis this year.

 This new Canadian legislation has opened many doors for foreign businesses looking to invest in Colombia as well as the medical cannabis industry.
 This opportunity would not be as successful if Canada-Latin America relations were not as strong or had such successful trading and commercial relationships and agreements.

 Take advantage of Canada-Latin America relations with expert guidance and support

 It is vital to comply with local rules and regulations to ensure that you and your business have the best success in both Latin America and Canada.
-At Biz Latin Hub, our team of legal and financial professionals offer a comprehensive strategic breakdown of market entry and back-office solutions to support your successful integration and establishment within Latin America.
+At Biz Latin Hub, we offer corporate legal services among a comprehensive portfolio of back-office solutions to support your successful integration and establishment within Latin America.

 We’re equipped with a depth of knowledge of Canada-Latin America relations, trade and commercial regulations.
 We offer specialist guidance to ensure your business operates in full compliance with its obligations.
-Contact our team at Biz Latin Hub for more information and personalized assistance.
+Contact us for more information and personalized assistance.